Ola Rondiak

 2019

-Metempsychosis, WhiteBox Harlem, New York City
+Metempsychosis, WhiteBox Harlem, New York City, U.S.

 Of Evocation and Resemblance, Gallery 83, Kyiv, Ukraine